AndresDazaTech/AI-Portfolio-AndresDaza/README.md

 1. Download the `Automated Resume Processing.json` file.
 2. In n8n, click on **Workflows** > **Import from File**.
 3. Configure your Credentials for Gmail, Google Drive, OpenAI, and Airtable.
+4. Set the `Airtable Base ID` in the Search and Create nodes. rive, OpenAI, and Airtable.
 4. Set the `Airtable Base ID` in the Search and Create nodes.